mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Designing a deck plan can seem a daunting task at first, as if it were some sort of secret knowledge passed on only between clans of highly specialised naval archi- tects.
-However, as this chapter demonstrates, it is noth- ing of the sort and even the most artistically challenged, armed with nothing but graph paper and a pencil, can quickly produce convincing deck plans suitable for play.
+Designing a deck plan can seem a daunting task at first, as if it were some sort of secret knowledge passed on only between clans of highly specialised naval archi-tects.
+However, as this chapter demonstrates, it is noth-ing of the sort and even the most artistically challenged, armed with nothing but graph paper and a pencil, can quickly produce convincing deck plans suitable for play.

 VITAL POINTS TO REMEMBER

 - All components that consume tonnage should be represented on the deck plan with the exception of